gkioxari/aims2021/QUIZ.md

   2. False

 ### Question 6
-In [Mesh R-CNN][meshrcnn], the topology of the predicted object is defined by the mesh-refinement branch
+In [Mesh R-CNN][meshrcnn], the topology of the predicted object is defined by the mesh refinement branch
   1. True
   2. False